4rc4ngel/My_Portfolio/README.md

 5. After deployment testing another error occurred where my modal images weren't loading.
     1. After some investigation, I had a leading `/` at the beginning of my img reference.
 I simply deleted these leading `/` and redeployed to GitHub Pages achieving the results I desired.

+6. I ran both HTML and CSS files through a code Validator with no errors.

 ## Deployment

 When I was finally happy with my site, it was time to deploy to GitHub pages.
 I chose this hosting as it's perfect for hosting single page applications, as mentioned previously, I hit a bug in testing after development where the static JavaScript files were not being located, so rectified this using CDN's.